tstack/lnav/docs/source/formats.rst

        "$schema": "https://lnav.org/schemas/format-v1.schema.json"
    }

-Each format to be defined in the file should a separate field in the top-level object.
+Each format to be defined in the file should be a separate field in the top-level object.
 The field name should be the symbolic name of the format.
 This value will also be used as the SQL table name for the log.
 The value for each field should be another object with the following fields: